DEMONSTRATED PROTECTION through reliable Ig replacement

 Chronic ITP Patient and Wife Taking a Photograph

-In the ITP clinical trial,* platelet counts rose rapidly—response was both quick and lasting
+In the ITP clinical trial,* platelet counts rose rapidly and the duration of response was lasting1

-• The duration of response was at least 8.8 days in 75% of patients13
+• The median duration of platelet response was 15.4 days (range: 1 to >82 days), with the duration of response being at least 8.8 days in 75% of patients*1

-• Adverse events were generally mild or moderate13
+• Adverse events were generally mild or moderate

-• In clinical trials, the most common adverse reactions, seen in >5% of subjects, were laboratory findings consistent with hemolysis, headache, elevated body temperature, anemia, nausea, and vomiting.
-Serious adverse reactions were hemolysis and aseptic meningitis syndrome.
+In clinical studies of patients being treated for chronic ITP, the most common adverse reactions, seen in >5% of subjects, were laboratory findings consistent with hemolysis, headache, elevated body temperature, anemia, nausea, and vomiting.

 Have additional questions?